-At every organization, the mission of security staff is to prevent a data breach – the loss of confidential company and client information to an untrusted external destination.
-It can happen online, across emails, across shared documents, or across physical assets.
+The mission of every organization’s security staff is to prevent a data breach: the loss of confidential information to an untrusted external destination.
+It can happen online, across emails, shared documents, or physical assets.

-- Data breaches and theft due to vulnerabilities in their software applications and in the network perimeter.
+- Data breaches and theft due to software application and network perimeter vulnerabilities.

-- Data leak and credential theft resulting from Business Email Compromise (BEC) and targeted spear phishing attacks
+- Data leaks and credential theft resulting from Business Email Compromise (BEC) and targeted spear phishing attacks.

-- Accidental or malicious data loss, including accidentally sending confidential information to a misaddressed recipient with the same or similar name or address, or insiders sharing confidential data with outside parties.
+- Accidental or malicious data loss, including sending sensitive information to a misaddressed recipient and sharing confidential data with unauthorized parties, both internal and external.

-Organizations employ DLP and security solutions across their platform, from the network to the application layer, in order to protect their assets.
-These solutions work well to a certain extent.
-The general methods these solutions use include inspecting data and sensitive content, and applying filters, blocking and other remediation features.
+Organizations employ DLP and security solutions across their platform, from the network to the application layer, to protect their assets.
+These solutions work well to a certain extent, including inspecting data and sensitive content, applying filters, blocking, and other remediation features.
 They also typically apply policies for the acceptable use of content or data under specific contexts.

 But what these solutions lack is the ability to understand the data from a human language and communications point of view.
-If you think about it, this is important because the majority of the communication within and across organizations is textual data authored by humans – and this is why today’s biggest attacks happen through human communications.
+This is important because humans author most communication within organizations – and most attacks happen through those communications.

-Consider the 2019 Verizon DBIR, which includes information from 41,686 reported security incidents and 2,013 data breaches from 86 countries.
-It includes clues about the types of attacks that bypass traditional security solutions, featuring statistics like:
+Consider the 2021 Verizon DBIR, which includes information from 79,635 reported security incidents and 5,258 data breaches from 88 countries.
+It contains clues about the types of attacks that bypass traditional security solutions, featuring statistics like:

-It is highly imperative for security solutions and products to start understanding textual communications better, and applying security that is based on that understanding.
+It is imperative for security solutions and products to better understand textual communications and apply security measures based on that understanding.

 The Limits of Pattern and Keyword Matching

-Current DLP products rely heavily on pattern matching regular expressions (regex) to identity and classify data that is sensitive and critical to the organization.
-Regex is helpful for searching for a specific pattern in a blob of text, but it fundamentally lacks understanding of the semantics and context of the text, resulting in significantly imprecise detection and excessive noise (false positives).
+Current DLP products rely heavily on pattern matching regular expressions (regex) to identify and classify an organization’s sensitive and critical data.
+Regex helps search for a specific pattern in a blob of text, but it lacks a fundamental understanding of text semantics and context, resulting in significant false positives and alert fatigue for security analysts

-Most of the regex-based DLP solutions configured to identify Health Insurance Portability and Accountability Act (HIPAA) violations would flag this as a HIPAA violation because the statement matches keywords for a disease condition (cold) and PII information (Jane and her email address).
+On the other hand, most regex-based DLP solutions configured to identify HIPAA (Health Insurance Portability and Accountability Act) violations would flag this because the statement matches keywords for a disease condition (cold) and PII information (Jane and her email address).

 Pattern matching still has value in identifying structured data, like spreadsheets.
-The evolutionary path toward better DLP is to have a hybrid approach of using regex along with newer machine learning (ML) techniques – including Natural Language Understanding (NLU), Natural Language Processing (NLP) and deep learning – to help organizations better understand the semantics of the data.
+The evolutionary path toward better DLP incorporates a hybrid regex approach and newer machine learning (ML) techniques, including NLU, Natural Language Processing (NLP), and deep learning.

 The Challenge of Managing and Enforcing Policies

-Complying with data protection regulations such as HIPAA, SOX, or PCI DSS requires organizations to develop and enforce data governance policies that dictate the use, storage and transmission of sensitive data.
-Enforcing these policies can be challenging.
+Complying with data protection regulations such as HIPAA, SOX, or PCI DSS requires organizations to develop and implement data governance policies dictating sensitive data use, storage, and transmission.
+However, enforcing these policies can be challenging.

 Deep Learning and Language Understanding

-As organizations use hundreds of applications to share data, it can be challenging for security admins to maintain the necessary data governance controls because they lack context.
-Manual policy management workflows cannot keep up with the pace of evolution of modern collaboration apps like Slack, Teams, Dropbox and Box.
+As organizations use hundreds of applications to share data, it can be challenging for security admins to maintain the necessary data governance controls.
+Manual policy management workflows cannot keep up with the evolutionary pace of modern collaboration apps like Slack, Teams, Dropbox, and Box.

-The latest advances in deep learning and natural language models make it possible to learn and understand the human language context and to automate policy enforcement for collaboration workflows.
-This is the approach we’re taking here at Armorblox.
+The latest advances in deep learning and natural language models make it possible for technology to learn and understand human language context.
+This understanding enables policy enforcement automation for collaboration workflows — the approach we’re taking here at Armorblox.

-For example, the Armorblox NLU platform would help prevent you from accidentally sharing your W2 information with John Smith in sales instead of John Smith in HR, because it has learned the communication patterns of the different individuals from historical data and over time.
-The system would know that it is not normal to share this type of information with John Smith in sales, and provide an alert to ask if that is what you meant to do.
+- Our DLP helps prevent you from accidentally sharing your W2 information with John Smith in Sales instead of John Smith in HR.
+Because it has learned each individual’s communication patterns from historical data over time, the system would know that it’s not normal to share this information with John Smith in Sales.
+It could then provide an alert, asking you to verify that this was your intention.

-It could also create policies that help protect the organization from accidental or malicious data loss.
-For example, if there is a top secret project to be kept confidential between a group of six people, Armorblox can automatically raise alerts if the data is shared outside that group of people.
+- Our DLP creates policies that help protect organizations against accidental and malicious exposure of sensitive data.
+For example, if there is a top-secret project to be kept confidential between a group of six people, Armorblox can automatically raise alerts if people share data with unauthorized recipients outside the group.

-NLU also helps reduce false positives because it continuously learns and improves over time, by monitoring platforms for attributes and patterns of communication.
-Because it analyzes the historical data, learning and adjusting its baselines for normal sharing of sensitive data, it has better detection efficacy, and reduces false positives.
+NLU helps reduce false positives because it continuously learns and improves over time.
+By monitoring for attributes and patterns of communication, analyzing historical data, and consistently adjusting baselines for normal sharing of sensitive data, its detection efficacy continuously improves.